DanielZo0/Payslip_Extract/README.md

 # Payslip Extractor

 This project extracts structured data from payslip PDF files and outputs the results as JSON files.

 ## Features
 - Batch processing of multiple payslip PDFs
+- Recursively scans the `input/` folder and all subfolders for PDF files
-- Extracts key fields such as PE Number, Employee Name, ID Card, Designation, Net, Gross, Commissions, Government Bonus, FSS Main, Tax On Overtime, Overtime, NI, and more
+- Extracts key fields such as:
+  - PE Number
+  - Period From / To
+  - Employee Name
+  - ID Card Number
+  - Designation
+  - Net / Gross
+  - Commissions
+  - Government Bonus
+  - FSS Main
+  - Tax On Overtime @ 15%
+  - Overtime 2 @ 15%
+  - Overtime 1.5 @ 15% (selects the largest value if multiple are present)
+  - NI
 - Outputs results to the `output/` directory

 ## Requirements